devgabrielcoman/nosce/README.rst

 .. image:: https://img.shields.io/badge/license-GNU-blue.svg

-Nosce is a JSON serialization / deserialization library that tries to automagically transform complex objects (or arrays of objects) into valid JSON and back.
+Nosce is a library created to automate as much as possible the process of serialization and deserialization of complex model objects (or arrays of model objects) into and from NSDictionary, JSON String objects and NSData objects.

 Install
 ^^^^^^^

-Installing the library is done via `CocoaPods <http://cocoapods.org/>`_:
+You can install the library via `CocoaPods <http://cocoapods.org/>`_:

-You will need to modify your **Podfile** to add the library.
+You'll need to modify your **Podfile** to add it:

 .. code-block:: shell